-7. Replace the covers, and plug in the power cord.
+- 7. Reinstall the CD-ROM drive. - 8.
+Replace the cover, and plug in the power cord.

 Note: When the computer is turned on for the first time after battery replacement, an error message might be displayed.
 This is normal after the battery is replaced.